metablaster/WindowsFirewallRuleset/README.md

 by running `Scripts\UnblockProject.ps1` script.\
 Master script `Scripts\SetupFirewall.ps1` does this in case if you forget, but initial YES/NO spam questions will still be visible in that case.
-- If you have "Ransomware protection" turned on in Windows Defender, make sure to whitelist either `pwsh.exe` or `powershell.exe` otherwise unblocking project files may fail.
+- If you download project to location that is under "Ransomware protection" (in Windows Defender), make sure to whitelist either `pwsh.exe` or `powershell.exe` otherwise unblocking project files may fail.
 PowerShell must be restarted for "Controlled folder access" changes to take effect.
 - It's important to understand these rules are designed to be used as "Standard" user, not as Administrative user, if you're Administrator on your computer you'll have to either create standard